Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/sprint-zero/project-solution-setup.md

     --project-id <project-id-of-previously-created-project>
   ```

 - Deploy to your environment using the environment id.
-This will provision the different XM Cloud resources, build and deploy the foundation head solution and run post actions.
+This will provision the different SitecoreAI resources, build and deploy the foundation head solution and run post actions.

   ```ps
   dotnet sitecore cloud deployment create `